 PetMatch lets you upload a picture of a dog or cat, or use one from its gallery.
 It then searched databases and tries to find you a pet available for adoption that is the closest possible match to the one you posted, out of the millions that are available.

 If you combine several photos to make the perfect pet, will PetMatch be able to find the animal?
 The answer is yes!
 People are even using images of stuffed animals.

 Of course, it's not perfect.
 If the picture you upload shows an animal at an odd angle, is blurry or otherwise differs from typical shots by animal-rescue groups, there's no telling what it will return for you.

-The PetMatch app, released this month, is currently available only on Apple's iOS operating system and is free.
+The PetMatch app is currently available only on Apple's iOS operating system and is free.
 They are improving the application all of the time and are currently working on a version for Android.